tariqdaouda/Mariana/README.rst

 Disclaimer
 -----------

 Mariana is in active developpement, I use it every day and bugs tend to be corrected very quickly.
-ConvNets and RNNs are planned but not supported yet.
+Mariana cannot do RNNs yet.

 A word about the **'>'**
 =========================